Microplastics

 Applying EU hazard assessment frameworks to microplastics

-Microplastics have been detected in the environment but a fulsome understanding of their hazards and risks requires additional research.
+Microplastics have been detected in the environment but a full understanding of their hazards and risks requires additional research.
 This project looked at whether the existing EU hazard assessment framework could be applied to microplastics, examining the levels of microplastic that result in effects on aquatic organisms.

 Organized by Cefic